[from A Six Day Tour, 1836]

 Do grow beneath their shoulders."

 If any wag would wish, in this country, to have a peep behind the curtains, and become intimate not only with the characters of the stage, but the managers of the machinery, let him apply to my friend THE DUKE, who is in fact the index, the table of reference, the walking geography of Man, and, to the stranger and tourist (with reverence be it spoken) what the lion's provider is to the king of the forest; and, moreover, an author.
 Who has not heard of Howard's Vade Mecum ? which comprises in the compass of a nutshell, what has hitherto taken some hundreds of pages to depict; thus verifying the observation of Addison, that if every thing were reduced to its quintessence, many a bulky volume would make its appearance in a sixpenny pamphlet.
 A regular 'Bon Vivant,' who yet, in his sixty fourth year, can sing a song, crack a joke, give a bottle a black eye, or make a beefsteak look foolish, with any man in the country.
-To all these accomplishments he adds but one detracting quality, " his worst fault is," as Mrs. Quickly said of her master, Dr. Caius, `' he is too much given to praying."
-Behind Balava are the Groves, and Ballafurt; still further (about four miles from Douglas), in the bottom of the valley on our left, is Balla Quinnea Moar, late. the residence of James M'Crone, Esq., now in the occupation of Mr. Miller, where cheese equal to the best Stilton may be had for half the price.
+To all these accomplishments he adds but one detracting quality, " his worst fault is," as Mrs. Quickly said of her master, Dr. Caius, " he is too much given to praying."
+Behind Balavar are the Groves, and Ballafurt; still further (about four miles from Douglas), in the bottom of the valley on our left, is Balla Quinnea Moar, late. the residence of James M'Crone, Esq., now in the occupation of Mr. Miller, where cheese equal to the best Stilton may be had for half the price.
 A little higher up on the hill side, Ellerslie, the residence of Mr. Faulder, who has done more to advance the agricultural interest in this island than any man in it.
-That fantastic building on our right, affecting to raisin the massy grandeur of the castellated mansion was the late residence of the Reverend Robert Aitken, a sort of spiritual Quixote and experimentalist on the gravity of mankind, who conceived himself moved by the Spirit, some few months back, to become the mouthpiece of a new fraternity in Liverpool.
+That fantastic building on our right, affecting to raise in the massy grandeur of the castellated mansion was the late residence of the Reverend Robert Aitken, a sort of spiritual Quixote and experimentalist on the gravity of mankind, who conceived himself moved by the Spirit, some few months back, to become the mouthpiece of a new fraternity in Liverpool.

 We come now into the small village of Crosby, consisting almost exclusively of a colony of retired doctors, no less than five Sangrados having resided here at a time.

-There is no spot in the British Empire so bountifully supplied with medicine as Douglas no less than fifteen sentinels of free public health being on " watch and ward" night and day; nor are these the only individuals who exist by the simple operation of bleeding.
+There is no spot in the British Empire so bountifully supplied with medicine as Douglas no less than fifteen sentinels of free public health being on "watch and ward" night and day; nor are these the only individuals who exist by the simple operation of bleeding.

 The tavern on our left is called the Half-way House, kept by Mr. Burrows, a great resort for shooting parties; just beyond which you perceive the valley begins to open out more beautifully.
 That ruin before us is the remnant of a church, dedicated to St. Trinian, which tradition says was never completed.
 Could a more desirable inland site than this be picked out for a snug country villa?
 Situated just half way between Peel and Douglas, five miles from either; with a fine aspect, good shelter, rich soil, and beautiful precincts; with a little art and labour this might be made one of the sweetest retreats in the country for a man of domestic, unambitious, and unostentatious temperament, whose greatest felicity would be his home.